 Is it illegal to throw away electronics?
+Is it illegal to throw away computers?
 As a consumer, chances are you’ve thought this question before.
 The answer is not as nuanced as you may think.

 If you’re like a lot of consumers, chances are you replace your electronics every few years.
 While some people toss their old smartphone in a desk drawer or closet, other people choose to put their electronics in the trash.

 But did you know that depending on where you live, that throwing away your electronics might be illegal?

 A lot of people may not realize it, but a growing number of states – including some of the nation’s largest states, like California, Illinois, New York, and North Carolina – have added electronics to the list of items that are banned from going into landfills.

 But even if your state doesn’t specifically prohibit electronics from ending up in the trash, it’s essential to continue educating all Americans about the need to recycle their used electronics rather than throwing them out.